-- 4. In the interest of safety, it is strongly recommended that members riding in saddles that do not have a hinged stirrup bar that allows the bar to lay flat, use safety stirrups or break-away stirrups for all mounted activities. - 5.
+- 14. In the interest of safety, it is strongly recommended that members riding in saddles that do not have a hinged stirrup bar that allows the bar to lay flat, use safety stirrups or break-away stirrups for all mounted activities. - 15.
 Criminal Records Check (added AGM 2012, revised SAM 2014, & SAM 2016)

-Criminal Record (CRC) and Vulnerable Sector (VSC) Checks are required to be on file at the National Office for all instructors, coaches, chaperones, team managers, and volunteers, who are in positions of trust with members, plus any supervisors of overnight activities.
-Examples of volunteers in positions of trust may include, but are not limited to, an individual scribing with a member at quiz or testing, a parent or grandparent helping young members find their next station at testing, all adult members of a billeting household, and/or a parent tasked by the pony club to transport members other than their own to or from a pony club activity.
+Criminal Record (CRC) and Vulnerable Sector (VSC) Checks, when applicable, are required to be on file at the National Office for all coaches, chaperones, team managers, and volunteers, who are in positions of trust with members, plus any supervisors of overnight activities.
+Examples of volunteers in positions of trust may include, but are not limited to, an individual scribing with a member at quiz or testing in a separate area, all adult members of a billeting household, and/or a parent tasked by the pony club to transport members other than their own to or from a pony club activity.

-CRC/VSCs will be kept on file up to 3 years from issue date (5 years for issue dates prior to Jan 1, 2015).
+CRC/VSCs will be verified.
+By 2 parties and are valid 3 years from issue date.
 Coaches and chaperones (team managers) attending National or International CPC activities or events must have CRC and VSC on file at the National Office prior to applying for the volunteer position.
-The CRC/VSC must be an original or notarized copy.
+The CRC/VSC must be an original or clearly legible and complete copy.
+CRCs through an approved online system (mybackcheck) will also be accepted.
 The original may be returned upon request; however, a copy will be retained at the national CPC office.
 The competition or activity must fall within the 3-year period.
 CRC/VSCs must be renewed every 3 years, or on request from CPC.